W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 Using the probabilistic representation of the latter, as a straightforward consequence we get that under the neutrality condition~\eqref{eq:neutrality_gen} and as soon as the correlation functions make sense, we have

 In particular the existence of a singular vector allows to express the insertion of a $\Wb_{-1}$ descendant of $V_\alpha$ as a differential operator acting on the correlation functions.

 But in order to show that some free-field correlation functions are solutions of a differential equation, we need to consider singular vectors at higher level.
-For this purpose let us consider $\alpha=-\gamma\omega_2$: in that case we have
+Let $\alpha=-\gamma\omega_2$: in that case we have

-Then in particular this implies that for free-field correlation functions we can express the insertion of descendants $\Wb_{-n}V_{\alpha^*}$ in terms of differential operators:
+Then in particular this implies that for free-field correlation functions we can express the insertion of descendants $\Wb_{-n}V_{\alpha^*}$ for $1\leq n\leq 4$ in terms of differential operators:

-We can now combine the latter with the local Ward identities from Theorem~\ref{thm:ward_gen}.
-By taking $n=4$ in the above this yields the equality
+We can combine the latter with the local Ward identities from Theorem~\ref{thm:ward_gen}.
+Taking $n=4$ yields